-The study examined whether it is possible to reduce the amount of cash in circulation by influencing the average amount of cash withdrawn by the public through the ATM interface: the transfer station of cash from the banking system to the public.
-Specifically, the influence of "choice architecture", as coined by researchers Thaler and Sunstein, on ATM users was evaluated using behavioral tools such as: lower default withdrawal amounts compared to current amounts, using anchoring by changing selection options to lower withdrawal amounts, increasing the friction for withdrawal of higher amounts by applying a slower and longer process, providing information about the negative effects of cash, blurred sense of anonymity by associating the withdrawn banknotes to the customer’s identity to encourage pro-social behavior and more.
+The study examined whether it is possible to reduce the amount of cash in circulation by influencing the average amount of cash withdrawn by the public through the ATM interface, the medium by which cash is transferred from the banking system to the public.
+Specifically, the influence of “choice architecture” (a term coined by researchers Thaler and Sunstein referring to the design of different ways choices can be presented to consumers) on ATM users was evaluated using behavioral tools.
+These included lowering default withdrawal amounts, using anchoring by changing selection options to lower withdrawal amounts, increasing the difficulty of withdrawing higher amounts by applying a slower and longer process, providing information about the negative effects of cash, and reducing the sense of anonymity by identifying the withdrawn banknotes with the specific customer to encourage pro-social behavior.

-As part of the experiment, about 1,300 Israelis were randomly assigned to one of 15 groups to evaluate the effects of the various behavioral tools described above, and the effect of combining several tools, in a "golden interface" combining multiple interventions.
-The experiment showed that the “golden interface” reduces the average withdrawal amount by 50%.
-An analysis of the factors in the experiment showed, for example, that the interaction between low withdrawal amounts and defaults had a significant effect on the withdrawal amount, and that the warning statement providing information about the negative effects of cash had no effect.
+As part of the experiment, about 1,300 Israelis were randomly assigned to one of 15 groups to evaluate the effects of the various behavioral tools described above, and the effect of combining several tools in a “golden interface” featuring multiple forms of intervention.
+The experiment showed that the “golden interface” reduced the average withdrawal amount by 50%.
+An analysis of the factors in the experiment showed, for example, that the interaction between low withdrawal amounts and automatic default settings had a significant effect on the withdrawal amount, and that the warning statement providing information about the negative effects of cash had no effect.

-In the case of a shadow economy, personal habits do not necessarily reflect a strong personal preference but they do aggregately create negative externalities that generate macro risks to the economy.
-This habit formation intervention is supportive of macro changes to the economy, since technological advancements and the transition to digital wallets made ATM withdrawals much less required.
+In the case of a shadow economy, personal habits do not necessarily reflect a strong personal motivation to engage in harmful social behavior, but, in the aggregate, such behavior can prove harmful to the economy.
+The intervention in the ATM cash withdrawal habit formation is consistent with and supportive of macro changes in the economy, in light of technological advancements and the transition to digital wallets that are reducing the need for ATM withdrawals.

-Interventions to change everyday behaviors often attempt to change people's beliefs and intentions, but research shows they are unlikely to be an effective means when it comes to behaviors that people have repeated into habits and automatic behavior.
+Interventions aimed at changing everyday behaviors often attempt to alter people’s beliefs and intentions, but research shows they are unlikely prove effective regarding repetitive behaviors that have become habits and automatic behavior.
 Successful habit change interventions involve disrupting the environmental factors that automatically cue habit performance.
-Since the root of the behavior at ATMs is in habits, and the environment of choice is distinguishable, the approach was to nudge behavior by designing a supportive environment of choice.
-Indeed, our findings support the premise that a simple choice architecture based on a default system can create an effective behavioral change.
+Since the root of the behavior at ATMs is in people’s habits, and the environment of choice is easily identifiable, the approach was to nudge behavior by designing a environment of choice encouraging behaviorial change.
+Indeed, our findings support the premise that a simple choice architecture based on a default system can create effective behavioral change.

-More generally, when considering implementation of policies that deal with similar habitual unaware behaviors, for example energy consumption and healthy eating, policymakers can bridge the gap between people’s intentions and their behavior by removing the barrier to the "good" behavior - the need to actively undertake action - and design the choice environment in a way that is likely to promote the desired behavior.
+More generally, when considering the implementation of policies that deal with similar habitual unconscious behaviors, for example, energy consumption and healthy eating, policymakers can bridge the gap between people’s intentions and their behavior by removing the barrier to the “good” behavior – the need to actively undertake an action – and design the choice environment in a way that is likely to promote the desired behavior.

-Efficient burial: how to use limited lands more wisely
+Efficient burial: How to use limited land more wisely